Chemaclass/create-pr/README.md

 PR_LABEL=enhancement
 ```

-If empty then extract label from the branch's prefix - see `PR_LABEL_MAPPING`.
+If empty, extract the label from the branch's prefix - see `PR_LABEL_MAPPING`.

 ### PR_LABEL_MAPPING